Lukas570/Linux-Kernelupdate/README.md

 Added PGP-Verification process!

+You can compile the Kernel now with a custom config-file (Advanced Mode)

 If you have an older version of the script without the PGP-verification process it's highly advised to upgrade to the newest version!

 # How to use: